 [ aws ]

 The REST API requires you to handle connection details, such as calculating signatures, handling request retries, and error handling.
-For general information about using the AWS REST APIs, see AWS APIs .
+For general information about using the Amazon Web Services REST APIs, see Amazon Web Services APIs .
 To access Network Firewall using the REST API endpoint:

-Alternatively, you can use one of the AWS SDKs to access an API that’s tailored to the programming language or platform that you’re using.
-For more information, see AWS SDKs .
+Alternatively, you can use one of the Amazon Web Services SDKs to access an API that’s tailored to the programming language or platform that you’re using.
+For more information, see Amazon Web Services SDKs .

 For descriptions of Network Firewall features, including and step-by-step instructions on how to use them through the Network Firewall console, see the Network Firewall Developer Guide .